ImanKalyanChakraborty/dbms_project/README.md

 5. Run the following 3 commands to prepare the django backend

     `python manage.py makemigrations railway_reservation_system`

-    \n`python manage.py migrate`
+    `python manage.py migrate`

-    \n`python manage.py runserver`
+    `python manage.py runserver`

-6. Open a new terminal window and write the following commands for starting up the frontend
+7. Open a new terminal window and write the following commands for starting up the frontend

     `cd railway_reservation_system`

-    \n`python frontend.py`
+    `python frontend.py`

-7. Status of all of the tables can be viewed through the Django admin console
+9. Status of all of the tables can be viewed through the Django admin console